Alvino Rey: Pioneer of electrified instruments

 Rey amplified his banjo in the 1920s.
 In 1935, Gibson hired him to develop a prototype pickup with engineers at the Lyon & Healy company in Chicago, based on the one he developed for his banjo.
 The result was used for Gibson's first electric guitar ES-150.
 The prototype is kept in the Experience Music Project museum in Seattle.

 In 1939, Rey invented an early version of a "talk box" device that modified the sound of his electric steel guitar to sound like words.
 For performances of his big band, he created an animated mechanical character he named "Stringy", shaped like a guitar, that "sang" the altered guitar sounds.
 A later commercial version of the talk box, using a different technology developed by Bob Heil, was made famous by guitarist Peter Frampton.

 Around 1959 to 1960, Rey collaborated with composer Euel Box of PAMS Productions of Dallas to bring his distinctive pedal steel guitar sounds to radio jingles.
 This jingle package was part of the new Top Forty radio format and was heard on such innovative radio stations as K-BOX in Dallas and W-FUN Miami.
 Rey is also credited with inspiring the later, ground-breaking "Sonosational" PAMS Jingles Series 18 in 1961 which featured the talking or singing instrument effects of Rey's "sonovox".

+Personal life

+Rey was the maternal grandfather of American musicians Win Butler and Will Butler, who were both in the band Arcade Fire.